cefriel/typhon-rml/evaluation/kgcw-2024/README.md

 The challenge was executed using the official execution tool provided by the [KG-construct challenge](https://github.com/kg-construct/exectool):

-## Results
+## Rml-Core Results

-222 out of 238 tests for the challenge pass successfully.
+222 out of 238 tests for the `rml-core` challenge pass successfully.
 16 tests fail due to intended differences in how typhon-rml handles missing files and/or missing data attributes.
 The `route.xml` and `template.vm` files generated from the `mapping.ttl` files are available in [../kgcw-2024/rml-core/](../kgcw-2024/rml-core/).